networkslayer/enthusiastic-pluto-b5c52/content/pages/index.md

     type: section_hero
     title: Network Slayin' All Over The World!
     content: >
       Hi!
 I'm Derek King, and this is my blog.
-I work as a Principal Security Consultant and live in the UK.
-I travel the world for work and pleasure.
+I am a Principal Security Consultant and MVP at Splunk.
   - section_id: about
     type: section_content
     title: About